ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 # scanzy-barcodescanner-sample-ios-swift
-native ios sample to use ScanzyBarcodeScannerSDK which implements the barcode capture capabilities of the ScanzyBarcodeScannerSDK for iOS and Android.
+Native ios sample to use ScanzyBarcodeScannerSDK, which implements the barcode capture capabilities of the ScanzyBarcodeScannerSDK for iOS and Android.
 It supports reading a large number of different barcode symbologies, such as Code39, Code93, Code128, Codabar, UPC-A, UPC-E, EAN-8, EAN-13, ITF, QRCode, Aztec, PDF-417, Data Matrix, etc.

 ## Prerequisites

-- To develop iOS app, you need to use [XCode](https://developer.apple.com/xcode/)
+- To develop an iOS app, you need to use [XCode](https://developer.apple.com/xcode/)
-- ScanzyBarcodeScannerSDK is delivered via CocoaPods, one of the most popular iOS package managers, if you haven't setup CocoaPods, check the official site for more details.
+- ScanzyBarcodeScannerSDK is delivered via CocoaPods, one of the most popular iOS package managers, if you haven't setup CocoaPods, check out the official site for more details.
 [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)